 The app marks all photos in this collection with the keyword “Duplicate”.
 That is noted in the summary page which is displayed prior to the scan.
 Nevertheless, it does not mark all photos as rejected.
 After reviewing and altering the selection if necessary you have to go back to the catalog.
 There use the Photo > Delete Rejected Photos option to delete the duplicates.
 That is necessary because LRC does not allow using that option from the smart collections view.

 This delete operation will remove all photos with the deletion flag and not only the duplicates from the last run.
-If you have set any deletion flags prior to running a scan those will be removed too.
+If you have set any deletion flags prior to running a scan the application will remove them.

 Cloned Photo Remover Plugin Verdict